drakkar-lig/walt-python-packages/doc/walt/doc/md/scripting-images.md

 * `dockerfile_path`: specify the path of the Dockerfile to use.
 If not given, WALT will look for a file named `Dockerfile` or `ContainerFile` at the root of the remote repository (or local directory).
+* `target_stage`: specify which stage of a multi-stage Dockerfile to build.
 * `with_node`: specify a node name or node object for executing the `RUN --on-node` directives the Dockerfile contains.
   See `walt help show image-build` for help on this topic.